NorthStarUAS/ImageAnalysis/motion/docs/README-motion-dmd.md

-# Thoughts on using DMD from a moving camera
+# A Few More Thoughts and Example Related to DMD and Moving Cameras

 DMD = Dynamic Mode Decomposition

-The main objective of this letter is to think about DMD from the perspective of an individual pixel (or sensor) and clarify what DMD can and can't do.
+The main objective of this white paper is to think about DMD from the perspective of an individual pixel to help clarify what DMD can and can't do.

+For this discussion I am thinking about video input (or an animated sequence of images.)
+Each pixel assumes a value in each frame and can change independently over time.

-## Adjacency (in space)
+## Pixel Adjacency (in space)

-The ordering of the input vector elements does not affect the correct output of the algorithm.
+The order of the input vector elements does not affect the correct output of the algorithm.
 If the input is an image, the grid of pixels can be stacked by columns, stacked by rows, or even assigned a pseudo-random order, as long as this is done consistently for each time step and the chosen arrangement is reversed before interpreting, plotting, visualizing the results.

-The DMD algorithm finds a set of modes that is a simultaneous best fit for the collection of sensors.
-Sensors are grouped in the sense of like behavior in the frequency domain but not in the sense of physical location or adjacency.
+The DMD algorithm finds a set of matched modes and oscillating basis functions that are simultaneous a best fit for the collection of sensors.
+Sensors are grouped in the sense of like behavior and exhibit more or less energy at the common basis function frequencies.
+They share behavior in the frequency domain but there is no adjacency requirement in the original input data.

 ## Visual motion of groups of pixels (aka blobs)

 Consider the apparent motion of a group of adjacent pixels.
-Our eyes/brain does scene segmentation and motion tracking to interpret the scene.
-An animated video is just a collection of frames where each frame is an array of pixels.
+Our eyes/brain will do scene segmentation and motion tracking to interpret the scene and humans are quite good at this task.
+However, an animated video is just a collection of frames where each frame is an array of pixels.
 Each pixel can take any value at any time step independent of its neighbors.
 Video motion is simply an animation of individual frames of input being shown in quick succession.
+Our brains are "tricked" to see motion and objects, but the scene is really just a collection of pixels changing value over time.

 From the perspective of an individual pixel, its value changes over time, but the pixel itself is unaware of larger structures in each